EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 /docs/misc/fplot/#flowchart
 {:/comment}

-The flow chart in this [QSGW tutorial](/tutorial/gw/qsgw_si/
+The flow chart in this [QSGW tutorial](/tutorial/gw/qsgw_si/) was made with the following script.

-**fplot**{: style="color: blue"} provides a fair amount of flexbility in making frames.
-The script in the box below draws three small frames.
 Cut and paste into file _plot.qsgwcycle_{: style="color: green"}.

 ~~~